Share

-The history of Christmas and Christmas carols is rather interesting, dating back to before the time of Christ.
+The history of carols is rather interesting, dating back to before the time of Christ.
 You see, originally there were celebrations around December 22, the date of the Winter Solstice.
 Their purpose was to help chase away the winter and bring back the sun, and songs or carols were sung at these celebrations, which were carried out all through Europe.
 As Christianity spread in later years, these old traditions were given new meaning, and the Winter Solstice celebrations and songs morphed into songs about the birth of Christ.
-After Christmas was well established, songs that had more to do with Christmas festivities than Jesus and Christianity also became very popular.
-Thus today we have Christmas carols both about Christmas festivities and about the birth of Christ.
+After Christmas was well established, songs that had more to do with holiday festivities than Jesus and Christianity also became very popular.
+Thus today we have them both about Christmas festivities and about the birth of Christ.

 Christmas Caroling

-Christmas caroling, or sining Christmas carols in public, has been going on since the Middle Ages.
-Just as poor people in big cities today can be found on corners singing for money, in centuries past beggars would sing Christmas carols for food or money.
-In the 1500's the singing of Christmas carols was banned in England by Oliver Cromwell (a real Grinch!!!), which lead to people going door to door and singing carols in private.
-You see, Christmas carols really do have a very interesting history.
+Caroling, or sining in public, has been going on since the Middle Ages.
+Just as poor people in big cities today can be found on corners singing for money, in centuries past beggars would sing carols for food or money.
+In the 1500's this public singing was banned in England by Oliver Cromwell (a real Grinch!!!), which lead to people going door to door and singing carols in private.
+You see, they really do have a very interesting history.

 The Best Selling Christmas Carol